jordijordijor/weewx-Weather34/INSTALLATION_GUIDE.md

 * Install PyePhem (https://rhodesmill.org/pyephem/).
 Typically for a Debian based distro use 'sudo apt-get install python-ephem'

-* To enable WeeWX to communicate with the Weather34 skin, you must install the CRT plugin, (stands for Cumulus Real Time).
-Please follow the detailed instructions at https://github.com/weewx/weewx/wiki/crt.
-After installation edit the weewx-conf file.
-Go to the  [CumulusRealTime] which will likely be near the end of the script.
-Change this section to reflect the following: -

-		[CumulusRealTime]
-    			filename = /var/www/html/weewx/realtime.txt
-    			unit_system = METRIC

-	If your path to your web root is different, please amend the path in front of 'weewx/realtime.txt' accordingly.

-	VERY IMPORTANT.
-It is crucial that the '[CumulusRealTime]' unit_system is set to METRIC as in the snippet above.
-If US or METRICWX setting is used, the resulting display will be un-predictable and even nonsensical!

 Once completed, make sure you save weewx.conf